Timothy Woods

 Lamb is quite high in protein, and because you can slow cook it at low heat, and even serve it more to the rare end of the scale, you won’t lose too much of the nutritional value.

-Fat is also reasonably high, but this does depend on the cut you choose.
+Fat is also reasonably high in lamb meat, but this depends on the cut you choose.
 The big downside with lamb is the cost.

 Compared to beef, you will be paying a premium, and considering the volume you’ll need to eat, this can add up quickly for your zero carb diet.